DockYard/ember-service-worker-asset-cache/README.md

 module.exports = function(defaults) {
   var app = new EmberAddon(defaults, {
     'asset-cache': {
-      // glob paths are allowed!
+      // which asset files to include, glob paths are allowed!
+      // defaults to `['assets/**/*']`
-      includes: [
+      include: [
         'assets/admin-engine.js',
         'fonts/font-awesome.*'
       ],

+      // which asset files to exclude, glob paths are allowed!
+      exclude: [
+        '**/*.gif'
+      ],

+      // changing this version number will bust the cache
+      version: '1',

+      // if your files are on a CDN, put the url of your CDN here
+      // defaults to `fingerprint.prepend`
       prepend: 'https://cdn.example.com/'
     }
   });